-1. Categorisation of trials 5 1.1 Could RMS/MSC comment on the trial categorisation, when performing the validation or assessment of the CTA?
-1.2 How should trials in public health emergency settings and trials in emergency situations be treated in terms of categorisation?
-1.3 Which type of justification should be provided for the category type?
-5 1.4 Will RMS raise an RFI on the trial category at time of validation or assessment part I? !
-5 1.5 When will sponsors know if the proposed trial categorisation is accepted?
-5 1.6 Will MSC comment on the extent of the redaction done in the CTIS documents version 'for publication'?
-1.7 Will RMS/MSC compare document version 'for publication' vs 'not for publication'?6 6 1.8 How should documents with track changes be submitted in CTIS?
-6 2.
+1. Categorisation of trials 5 1.1 Could RMS/MSC comment on the trial categorisation, when performing the validation assessment of the CTA?
+1.2 How should trials in public health emergency settings and trials in emergency 5 situations be treated in terms of categorisation?
+5 1.3 Which type of justification should be provided for the category type?
+1.4 Will RMS raise an RFI on the trial category at time of validation or assessment part 1.5 When will sponsors know if the proposed trial categorisation is accepted?
+5 1.6 Will MSC comment on the extent of the redaction done in the CTIS documents vers 'for publication'?
+1.7 Will RMS/MSC compare document version 'for publication' vs 'not for publication'?.
+6 1.8 How should documents with track changes be submitted in CTIS?
+6 1.9 When submitting applications on a 'historical' trial, do sponsors need to ensure that clean versions of all documents not subject to publication are present in the system? t 2.
 Personal Data 7 2.1.
 Which CTIS documents require a signature?
 7 2.2.
 Name and surname of individuals - where are they expected to be included?
-7 2.3.
-How should personal data of trial participants be anonymised in the document version 'for publication'?
-8 2.4.
+2.3.
+How should personal data of trial participants be anonymised in the document version on 'for publication'?
+2.4.
 May sponsors mark/highlight personal data in documents 'not for publication'?
-8 2.5.
-Under Directive (2001/20/EC) the clinical trial participants subject identifier (ID) was provided in Annual Safety Reports (ASRs).
+2.5.
+Under Directive (2001/20/EC) the clinical trial participants subject identifier (ID) was S provided in Annual Safety Reports (ASRs).
 Is it correct that as per Regulation (EU) No 536/2014 the subject ID should no longer be provided?
-3. Commercially Confidential Information 9 3.1.
+8 3.
+Commercially Confidential Information 9 3.
+Commercially Confidential Information 9 3.1.
 May sponsors mark/highlight the text that they consider CCI in documents 'not for publication'?
-9 3.2.
-How can dose details be protected from disclosure from CTIS for certain trials categories?
-9 3.3.
-Is it possible not to disclose patient facing documents publicly?
-9
+3.1.
+May sponsors mark/highlight the text that they consider CCI in documents 'not for publication'?3.2.
+How can dose details be protected from disclosure from CTIS for certain trials 9 3.1.
+May sponsors mark/highlight the text that they consider CCI in documents 'not for publication'?
+9 9